How to install your vinyl flooring

 How do you install Vinyl Roll?

-There are three main ways to install Tarkett vinyl roll.
-The type of installation method you use depends on the product you choose and also on the size of the room.
+There are two main ways to install Tarkett vinyl roll.
+The type of installation method you use depends on the size of the room.

-• Fully glued – using a water-based spray adhesive, such as Tarkospray, Tarkett’s easy and eco-friendly solution.
-We recommend this method for large areas over 25m².
+• ≥ 50 m² : glued – using a water-based spray adhesive, such as Tarkospray, Tarkett’s easy and eco-friendly solution.

 Here are the different steps to install a vinyl roll if you have a large room: